Podrum/PodrumLegacy/README.md

 <hr/>

 # Podrum
-Is a Minecraft: Bedrock Edition server software written in Python.
+Is a Minecraft (bedrock) server software written in Python.
 Still under active development, but yet it has few advantages:
-1. Podrum is written in Python, it is easy to use.
+1. Easy to use.
-2. Simple and fast to pick-up plugin API.
-We welcome contributions!
+2. Written in Python which make plugins easier to write.

 ## Features:
  - [ ] World Generation
  - [ ] Networking
- - [x] Commands (Under development)
+ - [x] Commands
  - [X] MOTD
  - [ ] Mobs

+# FAQ:
+ - Can I contribute?
+ > Yes, why do you think it's open source?

 ## Running:
 Linux and MacOS (Unix systems):